arturomoncadatorres/arturomoncadatorres.github.io/_posts/2023-11-10-troubleshooting-deploying-documentation-using-mkdocs.md

 {%endhighlight%}

-As you can see in line XX, we are now telling it to install `cool_package`.
+As you can see in line 27, we are now telling it to install `cool_package`.
 Given my file structure (see Sec.
 0 above), `.` points to where `cool_package`'s, `setup.py` is located.
 Of course, if your file organization is different, you might have to adapt this (probably using a trick similar to the one showed in Sec.
 1).